hrxi/gsoc/_posts/2019-08-06-interoperability-fun.md

 Of course I'm not sure that I diagnosed all of these issues correctly, these might be mistakes on my part and in my code, too.
 Let's see how these issue threads develop.

+**EDIT** And of course there was at least one mistake by me, Conversations → Dino seems to work.